benashford/rs-es/README.md

 Please note, due a minor breaking change between Rust 1.5 and 1.6 the 0.1.x releases of `rs-es` only work with Rust 1.5 or earlier, the 0.2.x releases only work with Rust 1.6 or later.

+### Contributing and compatibility

+The HEAD of `master` is currently the development branch for 0.3.0, for any fixes etc. the current 0.2.x release, please open a pull request against the `0.2-releases` branch.
+For contributions for ongoing development, please open a pull request against `master`.

 ## Documentation

 [Full documentation for `rs-es`](http://benashford.github.io/rs-es/rs_es/index.html).
 The rest of this document consists of an introduction.